M-RahulReddy27/ML-project-for-SME-credit-risk-prediction/README.md

 ---

-> **Disclaimer**: The dataset used in this project is synthetically generated for educational and research purposes.
-It does not represent real financial data from any organization.
+> **Disclaimer**: The dataset used in this project is taken from Kaggle for educational and research purposes.
+It does  represent real financial data from any organization.